-If you’re like the majority of adults in the U.S., you probably haven’t taken steps to create an estate plan.
+If you’re like most adults in the U.S., you probably haven’t taken steps to create an estate plan.
 That assumption is based on a survey revealing that only 40% of your fellow Americans have a will or trust.
 A will or trust may offer a method for you to control the orderly distribution of your assets and wealth to loved ones upon your death.

 The tools contained in a comprehensive estate plan do much more.
-They also give you the ability to ensure financial and medical decisions can be handled by someone you designate in the event you’re too sick or incapacitated to do so on your own.
+They also allow you to ensure financial and medical decisions can be handled by someone you designate in the event you’re too sick or incapacitated to do so on your own.

 What is estate planning?